 In order for the Tribe to move forward with designing and improving 236th Street and bringing this road up to current day standards, adequate land area to widen the roadway had to be acquired.
 This is known as "Right of Way" (ROW) acquisition.
 The Tribe and lead Snohomish County Public Works staff have continually met since 2012 to plan out improving this road.
 Early on, Snohomish County indicated that the ROW acquisition phase of the project would be the most time consuming portion of the project.
-As of April of 2022, the very last of the needed properties to fully build out the 236th improvement project are just now becoming fully available for road construction purposes.
+The very last of the needed properties to fully build out the 236th Street road improvement project were acquired in the spring of 2022.
 ROW communications and actions have continually taken place over the last 15 years, in a variety of negotiation stages with 29 different property owners.

 To date, the Tribe has regrouped and is mainly focused on a two-phase 236th Street construction project.
-The Tribe now has the full design and permits to build both of these two phases.
-Designing and Permitting the 236th Street Project took 10 years.
+Designing, permitting building most of the the 236th Street Two Phase Project took 10 years.

-The total preliminary cost of improving the entire 236th Street/35 Avenue corridor is approximately \$20 million.
+The total preliminary cost of improving the entire 236th Street/35 Avenue corridor was approximately \$20 million.
 The 236 Street Reconstruction Safety project is the largest road related project the Stillaguamish Tribe has ever undertaken.
-Because of the challenges of improving this very narrow road that does not have adequate shoulders, construction and traffic control have proven to be difficult.
+Because of the challenges of improving this very narrow road that does not have adequate shoulders, construction and traffic control were difficult yet successful.